 - If it has been approved by you (only you should sign in this column)

-Have a sheet printed and posted where your can easily access it.
+Have a sheet printed and posted where your employees can easily access it.
 Check the list every few days and sign-off requests which meet your policy requirements.
 As you build each new schedule, cross off requests which no longer apply.

 A better option is to use an online system such as the one provided by Ento.
-This allows you and/or your to login and make/manage time-off requests.
-This saves you and your paperwork as the approved time-off requests are automatically reflected on future schedules.
+This allows you and/or your employees to login and make/manage time-off requests.
+This saves you and your employees paperwork as the approved time-off requests are automatically reflected on future schedules.

 Managing last minute shift changes